NikhileshJr08/MocksAnalysis/README.md

 git merge upstream/master
 ```

 * After you have completed the task assigned to you, commit your changes to your local repo and open a pull request for the same.
+You should be making changes only to one file, that is `main.py`.
 ```
 # Make sure your remotes are set correctly
 git remote -v